gpxl/sitemap_checker/README.md

 ## Usage

-Get list of urls from xml or xml.gz sitemap url
+Get list of urls(locs) from xml or xml.gz sitemap url.

-    SitemapChecker::Checker.new(url)
+    @sitemap = SitemapChecker::Sitemap.new(url)
+    @sitemap.locs.size

-Get status of url
+Get status of url from Sitemap

-    SitemapChecker::Checker.get_status(url)
+    @sitemap = SitemapChecker::Sitemap.new(url)
+    @sitemap.locs.first.status

+or directly as a Path

+    SitemapChecker::Path.new(url).status

 ## Contributing